Creole Cream Cheese

 |Title:||Creole Cream Cheese|

 Creole cream cheese is not usually available outside of South Louisiana.
 It is a lengthy procedure, but it is worth the effort.
-Rennet tablets are available in the baking supply section in supermarkets.
+Rennet tables are available in the baking supply section in supermarkets.

 1/2 gallon skim milk